krzjoa/awesome-python-data-science/README.md

 * [pysparkling](https://github.com/svenkreiss/pysparkling) ![alt text][sp] - a pure Python implementation of Apache Spark's RDD and DStream interfaces
 * [quinn](https://github.com/MrPowers/quinn) ![alt text][sp]  - pyspark methods to enhance developer productivity
 * [Dataset](https://github.com/analysiscenter/dataset) - helps you conveniently work with random or sequential batches of your data and define data processing
+* [swifter](https://github.com/jmcarpenter2/swifter) - a package which efficiently applies any function to a pandas dataframe or series in the fastest available manner

 <a name="stat"></a>
 ## Statistics